 |Monday 14 June - Friday 9 July||Winter semester 2021|

 How to enrol in Winter School

-If you meet the prerequisites for a subject but are already enrolled in 60 credit points for Semester 2, StudentOnLine may prevent you from enrolling due to a credit point issue.
+If you are already enrolled in 60 credit points for Semester 2, StudentOnLine may prevent you from enrolling due to a credit point issue.
 In this case, please submit a Variation of Enrolment for your enrolment to be processed manually.

 If you're currently enrolled at La Trobe, Winter School subjects will form part of your normal course study costs if the subject fits within your course structure.
 If you apply using the single unit studies application form, higher fees will apply.

 For those thinking about taking a subject as a non-award subject, fee information is available online using our fee calculator.
 Note, the cost of the subjects vary between discipline bands.

 Students auditing the subject (meaning that no assessments are done and the subject is not counted towards your degree) are not required to pay fees at the same level as those who take assessments – fees vary – and you should contact ASK La Trobe for more information.